kuno/GeoIP/README.md

 Befor you can use this package, you need to download or buy some data from [www.maxmind.com](http://www.maxmind.com/app/ip-location).

-There are three free versions data among with some commercial versions, the free database can be found [here](http://geolite.maxmind.com/download/geoip/database/).
+There are some free databaes among with some commercial versions, the free database can be found [here](http://geolite.maxmind.com/download/geoip/database/).

 ##Install